TelepathicGrunt/Bumblezone/README.md

 &nbsp;

-(This format is now standardized for Bumblezone from 6.6.3 forward.
-See older branches's README.md for what the old format was) Don't forget to change \<modversion> with the actual latest version of this mod like `6.6.3` for example.
-Replace forge with your modloader and the mc version with the target mc version.
+Don't forget to change \<modversion> with the actual latest version of this mod like `7.0.18` for example.
+(See older branches's README.md for their stuff)

 ```
 dependencies {